Bhpsngum/starblast-modding-express/README.md

 ### `initialize()`
 Intialize your mod, this is preferably called after you load all the middleware and define your own custom game functions.

+## Notes
+Upon first mod load, your tab can be lagging for a while, this is because of synchronous run within mod editor.

+The duration of the lag depends on your network connection, middleware complexity and amount of middlewares you are loading into the mod.

 ## Modding Space ports
 The current version of Modding Express does not work in Modding Space.